 BHRS is in the process of amending MOU's with our two managed care health plans (Health Plan of San Joaquin and Health Net), to include the DMC ODS requirements.
+These MOU's will be finalized on or before the start of DMC-ODS services.
 Currently, interdisciplinary meetings occur with each health plan on a regular basis to discuss care coordination, case reviews, and referrals for mental health and co-occurring beneficiaries.
 Currently, a key SUD manager attends these meetings.
 At the start of service implementation, these interdisciplinary meetings will include additional key SUD staff members as well.